RedeemedSpoon/ShadowSelf/README.md

 By utilizing such fabricated identities, you can register for online services while concealing you true identity, offering a significant step toward protecting you privacy & right to remain anonymous online.

-The project is still in beta phase and is still under heavy development.
-You can subscribe to our [waitlist](https://shadowself.io/#waitlist) to get notified when it's ready.

 ## Running Locally

 ### Requirements